mcsimenc/GenomicsScripts/README.md

 * `gffMergeOverlaps.py`: merge overlapping features in a GFF3 file
 * `gffRemoveScafPart.py`: remove features in a GFF3 file whose coordinates
 * `gffRenameScafs.py`: rename scaffolds in a GFF3 file per a two-column map

-### FASTA scripts
-* `extractFastaSeqs.py`: extract a subset of the sequences in a FASTA file
-* `gff2fasta.py`: extract sequences from a FASTA file based on coordinates in a GFF3 file, using the value from a specified key in the GFF3 attributes column

-### BLAST scripts
-* `blast2gff`: convert blastn, blastp, etc. tabular output to GFF3 format
-* `blastBestHit.py`: outputs the highest-scoring hit from blastn, blastp, etc. tabular output (-outfmt 6 or 7)
-* `blastFilter.py`: outputs lines where the percent identity satisfies constraints from blastn, blastp, etc. tabular output (-outfmt 6 or 7)